RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 As this service places an order to Domino's Pizza, payment is required at the door.
 This is usually in the form of cash, although credit/debit card machines are possible if the delivery person has one.
 {: .notice--info}

-Currently, only the United States of America and Canada are supported.
+Currently, only the USA and Canada are supported.
 {: .notice--warning}

 You cannot use the default Dolphin NAND with this service.
 You must use your own NAND dump.
+This can be done in Dolphin by going to the toolbar and clicking `Tools -> Manage NAND -> Import BootMii NAND Backup`.
 {: .notice--warning}

 #### What you need

 * An SD card or USB drive
-* A Wii with an Internet connection
+* A Wii with an internet connection
 * A computer
 * A Discord account